Bring It On (film): Development

 Jessica Bendinger, a former journalist and music video director, originally pitched the idea for the film, then titled Cheer Fever, as "Clueless meets Strictly Ballroom set at the National High School Cheerleading Championships", saying she was obsessed with cheerleading competitions on ESPN.
-Bendinger said the idea combined her love for hip hop music and cheerleading.
+Bendinger said the idea combined her love for hip-hop and cheerleading.

-The film's depiction of cultural appropriation was informed by Bendinger's experiences as a white writer covering hip hop artists at music magazine Spin, a predominantly white publication.
+The film's depiction of cultural appropriation was informed by Bendinger's experiences as a white writer covering hip-hop artists at music magazine Spin, a predominantly white publication.
 Said Bendinger: "Having seen white kids emulating hip hop moves at those [cheer] competitions, I thought, 'Well, what if.'
 I started asking what if questions...until I got to, what if the best team in the country had been stealing their routines?
 What if that squad they'd been stealing from finally came to show up and compete for their crown?"

 Bendinger's pitch was passed over 28 times before finding a home at Beacon Pictures.

 Marc Abraham and Thomas Bliss came on board to produce the film, as well as director Peyton Reed who had previously helmed two made-for-television films for Walt Disney.